 Section 172 of the Companies Act 2006 requires directors to take into consideration the interests of stakeholders in their decision making.
 Furthermore, companies are required to publish a statement describing how directors engage with these stakeholders and discharge their duties under the Companies Act.
-Glory Global Solutions (International) Limited (“GGSI”), the UK trading entity and the main trading entity of the Glory Global Solutions Limited Group (“GGS” or the “Group”) falls under this reporting requirement.
 The statement below is intended to meet the requirements of Section 426A of the Companies Act 2006.
-It describes the endeavours of the Main Board of Glory Global Solutions Limited (“the Board”) as a whole, and therefore applies to the whole GGS group, including GGSI, as well as those directors of GGSI who are not directors of GGS.
+It describes the endeavours of the Main Board of Glory Global Solutions Limited (“the Board”) as a whole, and therefore applies to the whole Glory Global Solutions Limited group (“GGS” or the “Group”) and the directors of all UK companies within the Group.

 The directors aim to promote the long-term success of GGS for the benefit of our parent company, Glory Limited (“Glory”) and in accordance with Glory’s direction.
 GGS has always recognised the importance of the Group’s employees and other stakeholders, including the impact of its activities on the community, the environment and the reputation of GGS, in order to succeed in its business aims, as well as echoing its corporate values.
+The Group strives to maintain a reputation for high standards of business conduct and maintains policies to be followed by all employees that advance the reputation of Glory.
 GGS proactively engages with its key stakeholders in order to understand their needs, build mutually beneficial relationships and to ensure that all stakeholder insights and interests are heard when making decisions.

 The groups considered to be the principal stakeholders of GGS, and the key ways in which the Group encourages participation with these parties and considers their interests, are set out below: